charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

-Why this notation is standard is beyond me, since it emphasizes log-probabilities, rather than the more central notion we call "surprise" and the literature calls "surprisal",.
+Why this notation is standard is beyond me, since it emphasizes log-probabilities, rather than the more central notion we call "surprise" and the literature calls "surprisal", when it deigns to call it anything other than "negative log-probability".

 Since information theory was discovered in the context of telecommunication, and specifically in the context of